Valentino Musetti

 Valentino Musetti (born 7 January 1943 in Pontremoli, Tuscany, Italy), often known as just Val Musetti, is an Italian-born English film and TV stuntman and retired motor racing driver.
 Highlights of his career include finishing third in the Shellsport International Series in 1977.
-In 1978 he finished fifth in the Aurora F1 Championship.
-In the late 1980s he drove in the FIA World Sportscar Championship.
+In 1978, he finished fifth in the Aurora F1 Championship.
+In the late 1980s, he drove in the FIA World Sportscar Championship.
 He competed in one round of the 1991 British Touring Car Championship at Donington Park.
 With a privately entered BMW M3, he finished in thirteenth place.
-That year he also entered the 24 Hours of Le Mans, but his team failed to qualify.
+That year, he also entered the 24 Hours of Le Mans, but his team failed to qualify.

-He has appeared in many TV programmes since the 1960s, such as The Avengers, Callan, Doctor Who (credited in the TV serial The Crusade), Space: 1999, The Professionals, Minder and Dempsey and Makepeace.
+Musetti has appeared in many TV programmes since the 1960s, such as The Avengers, Callan, Doctor Who (credited in the TV serial The Crusade), Space: 1999, The Professionals, Minder and Dempsey and Makepeace.
 He has worked as a stuntman on many TV programmes and films such as The Italian Job, The New Avengers, Superman II, An American Werewolf in London, Robin Hood: Prince of Thieves, Alien 3 and Midsomer Murders among others.